UMBC Semantic Similarity Service

 Top-N Similarity -- Give top-n most similar words to an input word

-Phrase Similarity -- Compute semantic similarity between two short phrases.
+Phrase Similarity -- Compute semantic similarity between two short noun or verb phrases.

 Contact us - umbcsim [AT] cs.umbc.edu